Skokoo/ImCurvin/README.md

 Detailed information regarding the modes can be found at https://github.com/Skokoo/ImCurvin/blob/main/Mode.md

 This project was engineered and debugged entirely on a smartphone using Termux.
-My pc is...
-I cant describe it.

 # ScreenShot.
 You can catch a full breakdown of the interface, outputs, and more.
 Check out the [Screenshots Gallery](screenshoots/ScreenShots.md).